- About Barnacre

 He is a regular participant of our farm walk and talk being happy to pose for selfies and take carrot from his human friends.

-Pablo is currently adopted by Bethany Frazer-Denham, Louis, Alice Gough, Ashleigh Storey, Sophie Nye, Molly Simpson, Adam, Louise Stobbs, Sara Robinson, Amy Bennie, Dan Harvey, Linda Bell, Linda and Emily Smith.
+Pablo is currently adopted by Alice Gough, Ashleigh Storey, Sophie Nye, Molly Simpson, Adam, Louise Stobbs, Sara Robinson, Amy Bennie, Dan Harvey, Linda Bell, Linda, Emily Smith, Elaine Burke, Alison Bainbridge, Emma-Louise Furguson, Lynn Taylor Smith and Oliva Mae.

 Born: 4 July 2019